RodrigoBLima/Django-and-Vue/README.md

 * Step one

-    At the root of the project
+    At the root of the project and execute, the command
     ``` source env/bin/activate ```

 * Step two